 But in the movie, Warren got out of the car to help Michael J. Pollard's father, Dub Taylor (who played the fireman in the old Casey Jones TV show with Alan "Skipper" Hale).
 Faye had moved over to the driver's side and after Dub jumped under the truck for cover, the lawmen opened fire without any warning.
 After 54 seconds of slow motion photography enhanced by some rather uncomfortable special effects (both for the viewer and for Warren and Faye), Bonnie and Clyde were dead.

-Hmmmmmmm.
+Hm.
 If the officers told Bonnie and Clyde to put up their hands, it seems the lawmen had made an effort to take them alive.
-So once more we have to ask, what should we believe?
+So once more we have to ask, who and what should we believe?